-If your pregnancy is unexpected, this is right around the time you will probably suspect that those odd signs you’ve experienced over the past few weeks might be pregnancy related, especially after you miss your first period.
+If your pregnancy is unexpected, week 4 is right around the time you will probably suspect that those odd signs you’ve experienced over the past few weeks might be pregnancy related, especially after you miss your first period.

 If this sounds like you, and you’ve had a positive pregnancy test, it can be tempting to panic, thinking, “But I’ve not been eating well, will I have hurt my baby?”
 Do not worry, you can start doing all the right things now, beginning with arranging a prenatal appointment with your doctor or midwife.